Mehrangiz Dowlatshahi: Early life and education

 Her family were major land owners based in Kermanshah and were progressive aristocrats.
 Her father was Mohammad Ali Mirza (also known as Meshkout Al Dowleh), majlis member and land owner.
 He was a member of the Qajar dynasty.
-Her mother was Akhtar ol-Mulk, daughter of Hidayat Quli Khan.
+Her mother was Akhtar ol-Molk, daughter of Hidayat Qoli Khan.
 Mehrangiz was the cousin of Esmat Dowlatshahi, fourth wife of Reza Shah.

-Concerning the birth date and birth place of Dowlatshahi there are some conflicting reports which were stated by herself.
+Concerning the birth date and birthplace of Dowlatshahi there are some conflicting reports which were stated by herself.
 Abbas Milani states that she gave two different birth years, 1917 and 1919.
 The same is also reported by Abbas Milani in regard to her birth city, which was given as both Tehran and Isfahan.

 Mehrangiz was one of the first Iranian girls who attended a co-education kindergarten.
 Then she graduated from the Zoroastrian School in Tehran.
 She held a bachelor's degree from Berlin University.
 She received a PhD in social and political sciences from Heidelberg University.

 Career

 Dowlatshahi worked at the social services organization and at the organization for support of prisoners.
-She established Rah-e No (New Way) society, which later became part of the International Women's Syndicate.
+She established Jama’at-i Rah-i Naw (Persian: The New Path Society) in 1954, which later became part of the International Women's Syndicate.
 The society offered training to women and advocated equal rights for them.
 She also launched adult literacy programs in southern Tehran.
-In 1951, she and woman activist Safeyeh Firouz met Mohammad Reza Shah to discuss the electoral rights of women in Iran.
+In 1951, she and activist Safeyeh Firouz met Mohammad Reza Pahlavi to discuss the electoral rights of women in Iran.
 She was the director of the advisory committee on international affairs of the Women's Organization of Iran (WOI).
 In 1973, she was appointed president of the International Council of Women and her term ended in 1976.

-She was elected to the Majlis in 1963, being one of six female deputies.
+Dowlatshahi was elected to the Majles in 1963, being one of six female deputies.
 She served there until 1975.
 She represented Kermanshah at the Majlis for three terms.
 She significantly contributed to the passing of the family protection law in 1967 and to its expansion in 1974.
 She also served as the first minister of women affairs.
-She was also the first woman ambassador of Imperial Iran to Denmark.
-She was appointed to the post in 1975.
+She became the first woman ambassador of Imperial Iran to Denmark when she was appointed to the post in 1975.

 Later years and death

 Dowlatshahi was serving as the Iranian ambassador in Denmark when the 1979 revolution occurred.
 Soon after this incident she left the country and settled in Paris.
-In 2002, she published a book entitled Society, Government, and Iran’s Women’s Movement.
+She had a house in Great Falls, Fairfax County, Virginia, USA, which was sold in 2016.
+She published a book entitled Society, Government, and Iran’s Women’s Movement in 2002.
 She died in Paris in October 2008.